signalfx/o11y-dem-cli/README.md

 ## Getting Started

-To install the CLI from npm, run the following command:
+To install the CLI from npm, run:
 ```
 npm install -g @splunk/rum-cli
 ```

-After installing, for an overview of the splunk-rum CLI and available commands, run the following command:
+After installing, for an overview of the splunk-rum CLI and available commands, run:
 ```
 splunk-rum
 ```

 ## Build and Development

-To build locally, run the following commands:
+To build locally, run:

 ```
 npm install